Pymongo: Python Library to Query a MongoDB Database

 • Learn basic querying of MongoDB database, like filtering with different operators – logical, comparison, regular expressions, etc.

-This article is in continuation of the MongoDB in Python Tutorial for Beginners, where we covered the challenges of unstructured databases, installation steps, and basic operations of MongoDB.
-So if you are a complete beginner in MongoDB, I would recommend you go through that article first.
+This article continues the MongoDB in Python Tutorial for Beginners, which covered the challenges of unstructured databases, installation steps, and basic operations of MongoDB.
+So, if you are a complete beginner in MongoDB, I recommend you go through that article first.

 Table of Contents